-- Personalization: After the session has started, the user types in a single command for starting the Session Graphic User Interface, or sesgui, for the present individual.
-This provides a tool whereby the user can specify basic information for the new individual, such as who is its owner.
-If this is the first individual of the present user then the sesgui can be used for introducing an entity representing this person.
-Also, if the presently used computer has not been used for running Leonardo systems before, then information about this host may be added.
-This step is interactive and incremental, in the sense that it may be started in the session where individualization took place and continued in later sessions. - Registration: Still using the sesgui, the user can select to register the new individual.
+Using the Session GUI, the user can select to register the new individual.
 The individual at hand does this by sending a message to the Registrar, more specifically, the same registrar as had previously registered the individual from which the copy was taken.
 The Registrar returns appropriate unique names for the individual and for its remus agent (ie. its kernel agent), and the individual reconfigures itself so as to self-describe in terms of these names.
 The Registrar also returns updated versions of entityfiles in Indivmap so that this structure will contain up-to-date information both about the individual at hand and about other recently registered individuals, users, and hosts.